Hawkeye hits a bullseye for Marvel’s Avengers

 Turns out that Marvel’s Avengers has a pretty brilliant idea about that.
 I don’t know if Hawkeye really is boring, but here Crystal Dynamics’ narrative team pull one of their favourite tricks, and they do it with style.
 Hawkeye is a superhero of incredible skill, with gadgets pouring out of every orifice: but he’s depressed!
 He’s already failed to save the world, and the Avengers are dead!
 So you start Future Imperfect as grumpy old man Hawkeye, guilt-ridden at not being there when the Avengers fell, and eking out his days trying to find any sign of Nick Fury.

-I’m a fan of grumpy old protagonists anyway, but Hawkeye looks like the child of the 60s that never grew up: a big grey bouffant, John Lennon sunglasses, and not-so-smart casual attire.
+I’m a fan of grouchy muttering protagonists anyway, but this Hawkeye is a child of the 60s that never grew up: a big grey bouffant, John Lennon sunglasses, and not-so-smart casual attire (with practical pockets).
 The opening stretch of Future Imperfect sees this wisecracking boomer searching across a huge, arid biome for old Pym robots sending out a SHIELD signal, setting up a series of pretty easy encounters that allow the player to get familiar with the character’s moveset.

 Probably the one thing I did know about Hawkeye is that he’s an archer, but here the character is also pretty nifty with a sword for the melee side (in the comics and MCU this is part of his ‘Ronin’ role).
 One of the slightly annoying things about Avengers is that certain core moves have to be unlocked with skill points, so you’ll play through these opening fights without key moves that tie the character’s abilities as a whole together.
 The best example is his ability to automatically fire arrows by holding light attack or heavy attack, meaning you can slide into a group of enemies with a sword slash, hold light attack to jump away while firing a ‘slow’ AoE arrow at where you just were, then hold heavy attack to send three powerful homing arrows out.
 This all takes place in what feels like a second.